zulip/zulip/docs/subsystems/analytics.md

-Zulip has a cool analytics system for tracking various useful statistics that currently power the `/stats` page, and over time will power other features, like showing usage statistics for the various streams.
+Zulip has a cool analytics system for tracking various useful statistics that currently power the `/stats` page, and over time will power other features, like showing usage statistics for the various channels.
 It is designed around the following goals:

 - Minimal impact on scalability and service complexity.
 - Well-tested so that we can count on the results being correct.
-- Efficient to query so that we can display data in-app (e.g. on the streams page) with minimum impact on the overall performance of those pages.
+- Efficient to query so that we can display data in-app (e.g. on the channels page) with minimum impact on the overall performance of those pages.
 - Storage size smaller than the size of the main Message/UserMessage database tables, so that we can store the data in the main PostgreSQL